ettoreciarcia/personal-website-hugo/content/career-story.md

 There, I had a great conversation about computer science with the CTO.

 The radar didn't sound, and I started working with them.
 My time at Epsilon was fantastic.

-Great colleagues, technical depth, engineering depth.
+Great colleagues, very high technical density, engineering depth.
 What a wonderful place.
 At Epsilon, I didn't feel like I had a boss, just people who were technically more knowledgeable than me.

 For over a year, I commuted to Epsilon twice a week (their office was just over an hour from where I lived).
 When I went there, I stayed in a hotel paid for by Epsilon and had delicious poke bowls whenever I stayed in Naples.
 You can't imagine how good it was.